arcalot/arcaflow-workflows/basic-examples/serial-wait_for/README.md

 By default, multiple steps in a workflow will be run in parallel if there is no data passing relationship between the steps.
 In some cases, you may want to run steps in a serial manner when there is no such relationship between the steps.
 For this case, there is the `wait_for` option, which tells a step explicitly to wait for a condition from another step.

 This workflow runs a metadata collection plugin step, and then an example plugin that waits for the success of the metadata collection before starting.
-All steps are run via the default deployer (defined in `config.yaml` as Podman) and their success outputs are reported.
+All steps are run via the default deployer (defined in `config.yaml` as podman) and their success outputs are reported.

 ## Files